Help us improve your experience.

 This example configures the ls-product-design user logical system shown in Example: Creating User Logical Systems, Their Administrators, Their Users, and an Interconnect Logical System.

-You can limit the number of concurrent sessions to the same destination IP address in a user logical system.
-Setting a destination-based session limit can ensure that Junos OS allows only an acceptable number of concurrent connection requests—no matter what the source—to reach any one host.
-When the number of concurrent connection requests to an IP address surpasses the limit, Junos OS blocks further connection attempts to that IP address.
+You can limit concurrent sessions to the same destination IP address in a user logical system.
+Setting a destination-based session limit ensures Junos OS allows only an acceptable number of concurrent connection requests to reach any host.
+Junos OS blocks further attempts when requests surpass the limit.
 This example creates the screen options described in Table 1.

 Table 1: User Logical System Screen Options Configuration